masnagam/brainfuck-jack/README.md

 ## TODO

 No useful debug features like breakpoints have not been supported at this point.
-But, we think that some of the debug features can be implemented with little effort.
+But, we think that some of them can be implemented with a small effort.

 ## License